ramiy/Charitable/readme.txt

 == Changelog ==

 = 1.3.6 =
+* Prevented campaigns being created with no suggested donation amounts and custom donations disabled.
+This results in $0 donations. [#127](https://github.com/Charitable/Charitable/issues/127)
 * Fixed errors when exporting donations with errors set to display. [#128](https://github.com/Charitable/Charitable/issues/128)
+* Deprecated `Charitable_Email::return_value_if_has_valid_donation()` method, since this was completely broken and should not be used.

 = 1.3.5 =
 * Added `is_preview()` method to `Charitable_Email` class.